resir014/resir014.xyz/_content/posts/article/2022-06-01-dynamic-broadcast-overlays-with-google-sheets-and-web-technologies.md

 For the web itself, we've decided to use tools that we're already familiar with, React with [Next.js](https://nextjs.org/) for the framework, and [Tailwind.css](https://tailwindcss.com/) for styling.
 Each overlay is generated as a Next.js page that the OBS browser source can point to.
 You can arrange these page URLs any way you like, e.g. `/scenes/next-match`.
 They're designed to fit within a 1920x1080 screen, the standard for 1080p broadcasts.

 Under the hood, we use [React Query](https://react-query.tanstack.com/) as our all-in-one data fetching logic.
+React Query provides a comprehensive data fetching logic through a simple [React hook](https://reactjs.org/docs/hooks-intro.html).
 We use this to fetch dynamic data from our overlay, as well as handling data caching and polling API requests to make overlay updates seamless.

 But of course, there's one missing piece of the puzzle: Google Sheets.